Artomatic: History

 The first Art-O-Matic, as it was spelled then, ran from May 21 to June 19, 1999.
 It started as a fairly spontaneous event in the Manhattan Laundry buildings on Florida Avenue in Northwest Washington.
 The location, in an old laundromat, accounts for the name.
 The D.C.
 Commission on the Arts and Humanities acquired about $25,000 of artwork from this show for permanent display in the capital's public buildings through its Art in Public Places program.

 The second Art-O-Matic was held from September 29 to October 28, 2000.
 This time, it was held in the Tenleytown neighborhood of Northwest Washington, in a then vacant building that had at various times been a Sears and a Hechinger.
 Artist Tim Tate's "artwork at Artomatic 2000 was seen by the curator of the Smithsonian's Renwick Museum, and that show both got his work into the Museum's permanent collection, and his sales at the show provided the seed money that started the Washington Glass School."

 October 31 to November 30, 2002 saw the third Art-O-Matic, in a former EPA building in the Southwest Waterfront neighborhood of Washington, D.C., at 401 M Street SW, adjacent to Waterside Mall (the EPA building and the mall were both later demolished).
 At this Art-O-Matic, for the first time, the Figure Models Guild of the Washington, D.C., area sponsored open life drawing events.
 There would be live, often nude, models posing, and artists drawing.

 The fourth Artomatic, as it was now spelled and has been spelled since, was held from November 12 through December 5, 2004, at the old Capital Children's Museum in the H Street Corridor of Washington, D.C.
-The Washington Post art critic, Blake Gopnik, wrote a review of the show labeling the majority of the work mediocre or worse, and decrying the waste of money and effort that could have gone to worthwhile, professional arts activities in DC.
+Blake Gopnik, art critic for The Washington Post, wrote that the majority of the show's work was mediocre or worse, and decried the waste of money and effort that could have gone to worthwhile, professional arts activities in Washington, D.C.

 The fifth Artomatic was held from April 13 to May 20, 2007.
-This was the first time Artomatic was held outside the District of Columbia.
-It occupied two floors of a vacated office building in Crystal City in Arlington, Virginia.
+This was the first time Artomatic was held outside Washington, D.C..
+It occupied two floors of a vacated office building in Crystal City in Arlington County, Virginia.
 The space had previously been occupied by the Patent and Trademark Office.